redcricket/react_django_tut_with_auth/README_setup.md

 ![alt text](react_django_tut/docs/imgs/accounts_profile_404_error.png)

-TODO: figure out how to fix the 404 error.
 We get this 404 error because we have not set our `LOGIN_REDIRECT_URL` variable in our settings.py file yet.

 https://docs.djangoproject.com/en/2.2/ref/settings/#login-redirect-url